dotnet/docs/docs/architecture/grpc-for-wcf-developers/create-grpc-project.md

 # Create a new ASP.NET Core gRPC project

 .NET Core comes with a powerful CLI tool, `dotnet`, which enables you to create and manage projects and solutions from the command line.
 The tool is closely integrated with Visual Studio 2019, so everything is also available through the familiar GUI interface.
-This guide will show both ways to create a new ASP.NET Core gRPC project.
+This chapter will show both ways to create a new ASP.NET Core gRPC project: first with Visual Studio 2019, then with the `dotnet` CLI.

 ## Using Visual Studio 2019

 > [!IMPORTANT]
 > To work with any .NET Core 3.0 code, you will need at least Visual Studio 2019.3.

-Starting with an empty solution created from the *Blank Solution* template, create a Solution Folder called `src`, then right-click on the folder and choose *Add -> New Project...* from the context menu.
+Create an empty solution called **TraderSys** from the *Blank Solution* template.
+Add a Solution Folder called `src`, then right-click on the folder and choose *Add -> New Project...* from the context menu.
 Enter `grpc` in the template search box and you should see a project template called `gRPC Service`.

 ![Add new project dialog showing gRPC Service project template](images/vs2019-new-grpc-project.PNG)